 Our MPhil in Health and Organisational Research offers you a unique opportunity to undertake research in a variety of health and organisational contexts.
 You may be interested in health service development or in the physical or psychological well-being of staff within a specific organisation but whatever your specific research interests we are likely to have a supervisor with the experience to support you in this process.
 You will be offered opportunities to access our Masters level research methods modules to provide a sound foundation of specific research knowledge and skills.
 In addition, you will have access to the University’s Proficio research training scheme which allows you to choose training programmes that meet the requirements of your own research topics and methodologies.

-This MPhil is offered on a 2 year full-time or 4 year part-time basis.
+This MPhil is offered on a 2 year full-time or 4 year part-time basis, plus up to one year of completion.
 Some people choose to do an MPhil before applying to undertake a PhD in order to develop their research skills and knowledge and to demonstrate their self-discipline and time management skills to potential supervisors or funders.

 Within the School of Health and Social Care, we have a number of research supervisors with experience of supervising occupational and organisational research.
 This provides you with the relevant organisational guidance alongside the scientific rigour necessary to undertake such a MPhil.
 Where possible we offer two supervisors to ensure all your supervision requirements are met.
 Your supervisor(s) will guide you in developing your research plans and support you in your self-directed learning.
 You will also have two supervisory panels a year (one for part-time students) which will allow your progress to be monitored in a more formal manner.